CouldBeThis/nano-configs/README.md

 Be aware that while `nano` does come included with the other command line tools on Mac OS, it is a very, very old version, if I recall correctly from the early 90s.
 This has to do with Apple's distaste for GPL-type liscences.
 So if you want to use that, there is no reason to bother with anything included here as it mostly will not work!
 My advice is to obtain a newer version, preferably via package manager as it will allow you to easily update to a newer version when available.

-(General Mac OS terminal tip: *Many* (if not all) of the included tools are unusual variants that resemble the normal ones in most cases but will occasionally exhibit strange and frustrating behaviour.
+General Mac OS terminal tip: *Many* (if not all) of the included cli tools are unusual variants that resemble the normal ones in *most* cases but will occasionally exhibit strange and frustrating behaviour.
 For example `grep` and even `ls`.
-The `brew` package manage can help to install standard versions in a safe non destructive way.)
+The `brew` package manage can help to install standard versions in a safe non destructive way.

 #### windows